Join Us

 Science Section

-My name is Tvisha Goel and I am the Executive Science Editor for Fall 2023!
-The Daily’s Science Section is a place where STEM writers and Daily readers come together to rejoice in a common passion for great stories.
-Whether you’re a biology major, a computer science fanatic, a psychology lover or just someone who enjoys learning about fascinating, innovative and groundbreaking discoveries in science, our section is the one for you.
-We welcome anyone with any level of background or knowledge in the field of science to pitch and write engaging stories.
+My name is Shoshana Daly and I am the Executive Science Editor for spring 2024!
+The Daily’s Science Section is a place where STEM writers and Daily readers come together to rejoice in a common passion for cutting-edge research and other happenings in the world of science.
+Whether you’re a biology major with fingers itching to type about new medicines, wish to report on groundbreaking engineering innovations, or would like to get the word out about all of the incredible research happening on campus, boy are we the perfect fit for you!
+We welcome anyone with any level of background or knowledge in the STEM field to pitch and write engaging stories.

 Video Section

-I’m Chloe Nacson-Schechter and I’m excited to serve as the Executive Video Editor for Fall 2023!
-The Video section is the perfect place for students looking to explore all facets of video journalism including production, interviewing and editing.
-We publish video content ranging from student experiences at Tufts to news reports of events in the greater Boston area.
+We are Jake and Maya, and we’re excited to serve as the Executive Video Editor for fall 2025!
+The Video section is the perfect place for students looking to explore all facets of video journalism including production, interviewing, and editing.
+We publish video content ranging from student experiences at Tufts to documentaries, to news reports of events in the greater Boston area.
+THIS semester specifically, we will be expanding from individual features to more consistent collaborations with the News section.
 The video section is uniquely flexible, both in terms of commitment and contribution.
-If you’re passionate about videomaking, or want to collaborate with other sections of the Daily to produce fun multimedia content, shoot me an email at video@tuftsdaily.com.
+If you’re passionate about videomaking, or want to collaborate with other sections of the Daily to produce fun multimedia content, shoot us an email at video@tuftsdaily.com.

 Photo Section